jenlutes/MAT301/ps1.md

 ===

 1. What does SQL stand for?
 How is it pronounced?
+-SQL stands for Structured Query Language.
+It can be pronounced “es que el” or as the word, sequel.
 2. Are SQL commands case-sensitive?
 How can you determine?
+- SQL commands are not case sensitive, however it is easier to identify commands and tables by using caps.
+When commands are typed into a query, the code is not case sensitive which allows the code to run.
 3. What does DQL stand for?
+-DQL stands for data query language.
+It is a sublanguage of SQL and it has only one command.
 4. True or False:  Is it necessary to use the `FROM` clause with the select statement?
 5. True or False:  Is it necessary to use a `WHERE` clause?
 If not, when and why would you use a `WHERE` clause?
 6. What is the purpose of the `ORDER BY` clause?
 What is its default value?